-Following the investigation of a complaint, SJACS enters into a Voluntary Administrative Review with the student and may dismiss the case against the student or make findings against the student.
-If the student denies the allegations, SJACS conducts a Summary Administrative Review.
+Following the investigation of a complaint, SJACS conducts an administrative review of the allegations with the student and may dismiss the case against the student or make findings against the student through a Voluntary Administrative Review.
+If the student denies the allegations, SJACS conducts a Summary Administrative Review and renders findings of fact and policy as appropriate.